-THE VALUES OF A DAUGHTER
+THE VALUES OF A “PHARAOH’S DAUGHTER”

-She is one of the great heroines of history and we don’t even know her name.
+Pharaoh’s Daughter is one of the great heroines of history and we don’t even know her name.
 But her name does not matter because it was her character that changed everything.
-People may not speak our names, but they will speak of a time in history when women of privilege showed a love so great that it changed a child, and changed a people, and changed a nation, and changed the world.
+People may not speak our names, but they will speak of a time in history when women of courage, conviction and character showed a love so great that it changed a child’s life, and the world.

 You have courage, conviction and character.